psyomn/bcgj10/story/outline.md

   * It's really losing its charm already, isn't it?
   * I agree.
 It's a bit tired.
   * Doesn't matter.
 We're well on our way anyway.
+  * What brings someone to a place like this?
+  * What brings someone to bring someone to a place like this?
+  * Take a minute.
+Consider it.
+  * What have you done that would bring you to a place like this?
+  * What have you done that would bring someone to bring you to a place like this?
+  * I know what you're thinking... he can't possible know that.
+  * You're here.
+Somebody knows.
   * take a look around
   * I meant what I said, the key to your escape is in this room

   * [ rewind ]

 ## Segment 4